CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_benchmark/attitude.rst.txt

 You can now:

-- compare the filter in different noise setting to see if filters still get the same performances.
+- compare the filters in different noise setting to see if the filters still get the same performances.

-- address the problem of 3D inertial navigation, where the state is defined as the oriention of the vehicle along with its velocity and its position, see the Examples section.
+- address the problem of 3D inertial navigation, where the state is defined as the oriention of the vehicle along with its velocity and its position.

 .. rst-class:: sphx-glr-timing

-   **Total running time of the script:** ( 65 minutes  2.882 seconds)
+   **Total running time of the script:** ( 68 minutes  44.683 seconds)

 .. _sphx_glr_download_auto_benchmark_attitude.py: